J1741/hw_12_employee_tracker/README.md

 npm i
 ```

 Step 3.
-Run the following command in the root of the project directory to create the employee_management_db database:
+Run the following command in the root of the project directory to create the `employee_management_db` database:
 ```
 source db/schema.sql
 ```

 Step 4.
-OPTIONAL: Run the following command in the root of the project directory to to seed the database:
+OPTIONAL: Run the following command in the root of the project directory to to seed the `employee_management_db` database:
 ```
 source db/seeds.sql
 ```